sepehrxm/BI_Portfolio_Project/README.md

 # Power BI Dashboard: 2025 Stack Overflow Developer Survey Analysis

 ## Overview
 I developed a fully interactive Power BI dashboard leveraging the 2025 Stack Overflow Developer Survey.
-The dashboard provides a deep dive into data-focused careers, enabling exploration of skills, tools, demographics, and career trends within the developer community.
+The dashboard provides a deep dive into data-focused careers, enabling exploration of learning paths, tools, demographics, and career trends within the developer community.

 ## Data Source
 The analysis is based on the 2025 Stack Overflow Developer Survey, an annual survey conducted by Stack Overflow that captures insights from thousands of developers worldwide.